bhoward/focsipedia/docs/fp/state.md

 is put in (for example, three dimes), then after dispensing the candy the remaining amount is applied toward the next transaction (that is, it doesn't give any change).

+This use of a finite state machine is a bit different from what we have seen before, since there is no notion of an "accepting" state.
+Instead, we imagine that the machine is performing a long-running computation (in this case, it runs as long as the vending machine is in service, potentially for years).
+It is customary for this kind of machine to add a notion of "output," so that the machine can give feedback after each transition instead of just at the end (which may never come).
+There are two standard models for doing this:

+   * A **Mealy Machine** is a finite state machine where each transition has an associated output.
+We annotate each transition with a label such as $a/x$, meaning that it takes the transition if the input is $a$, and as it does so it produces output $x$.

+   * A **Moore Machine** is a finite state machine where the output after each transition is determined by the new state.
+Each state has a label such as $A/x$, meaning that when the machine transitions to state $A$ it will also produce output $x$.

+For both kinds of machines, the output may be $\varepsilon$ if no output is desired at that time.
+It is not very difficult to see that Mealy and Moore machines have equivalent power, by showing how to construct each from the other; the choice is often a matter of convenience.
+For example, in constructing a sequential circuit implementation, the Moore machine has the advantage that the output part of the circuit only needs lines connecting to the current state (the outputs of the flip-flops), while the Mealy machine may require fewer states (and hence fewer flip-flops) in some cases.

 ### Integer state with transitions in a graph

 We will adopt a similar solution as for the second version of the vowel problem.
 This